inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-Students will develop the ability to communicate in Japanese at the intermediate/advanced ACTFL level, both orally and in writing.
-They will also acquire a variety of skills, such as cultural awareness, critical thinking problem solving and collaboration skills as they discuss, read, and write about global issues depicted in authentic cultural products.
-Students will use the Japanese language creatively in daily discussions and when engaged in presentational, writing, and real-world activities.
+Students develop the ability to communicate in Japanese at the intermediate/advanced ACTFL level, both orally and in writing.
+They also acquire a variety of skills, such as cultural awareness, critical thinking problem solving and collaboration skills as they discuss, read, and write about global issues depicted in authentic cultural products.
+Students use the Japanese language creatively in daily discussions and when engaged in presentational, writing, and real-world activities.

 JAPN 296.
 EXPERIMENTAL COURSE.
 1-5 Credits.